RTXteam/RTX-KG2/README.md

     tail -f setup-kg2.log

-Next, build SNOMED, as follows: rejoin the `screen` session using `screen -r`.
+Next, build `snomed.owl` (an OWL representation of the SNOMED CT US English distribution), as follows: rejoin the `screen` session using `screen -r`.
 In the `screen` session, do this:

     ~/kg2-code/build-snomed.sh > ~/kg2-build/build-snomed.log 2>&1